Gangjiang1/Gangjiang1.github.io/_pages/about.md

 ✍️ I have completed internships at [Amazon AWS](https://aws.amazon.com/), where I have gained experience in designing and operating data centers with a focus on enhancing resilience and scalability, and at [SUNAC](https://www.sunac.com.cn/en/about.aspx), where I worked in real estate management.

 ## 🎉 News
 📢 Jun.
-2025 – I will be attending the *ASHRAE Annual Conference* in Phoenix, Arizona, and hope to speak there.
-Happy to engage in discussions and make connections!!!
+2025 – I will be attending the *ASHRAE Annual Conference* in Phoenix, Arizona.
+I am happy to engage in discussions and make connections!

 📄 Jan.
 2025 – Our review paper, [A Review of Physics-Informed Machine Learning for Building Energy Modeling](https://doi.org/10.1016/j.apenergy.2024.125169), has been published in *Applied Energy*.